 cd survex git checkout -b 1.0 origin/svn/1.0

-The repository is also mirrored automatically to some git hosting sites - if you use those, you may prefer to creat your own fork there and work with that:
+The repository is also mirrored automatically to some git hosting sites - if you use those, you may prefer to create your own fork there and work with that:

 Browsing git online

-Currently you'll need to browse via gitorious or github (see above links).
+You can browse the repository online using trac, or via repo.or.cz or github (see above links).

 Preparing to build